-The Lifestyle, Environment, and Flourishing lab is interested in studying how lifestyle choices impact mental health and well-being.
+The Lifestyle, Environment, and Flourishing lab is interested in studying how lifestyle choices relate to mental health and well-being.
 We conduct quantitative and qualitative research to explore…

-The team is located at the University of Southern Mississippi in Hattiesburg.
+The team is located at Florida State University in Tallahassee, Florida.

-There is an opening for a doctoral student to join the team for Fall 2025.
-Please see the Counseling Psychology Doctoral program website for more details.
+I anticipate one or more openings for a doctoral student to join the Lab for Fall 2026.
+Please see the Combined Doctoral Program in Counseling & School Psychology website for more details.

 Mapping out the longitudinal bi-directional connections between depression and social life